-- Be an ally
+- Be an empathic listener

 On behalf of the entire SAPAC staff, we’d like to congratulate all students on completing volunteer training.
 We are proud of you and look forward to seeing all of the amazing work you do in the months and years to come.

 Also, thank you to the SAPAC staff and all of the presenters who helped make volunteer training such a success this year!

 We look forward to welcoming new volunteers again in the winter of 2016!
 If you are interested in becoming a volunteer, please visit the SAPAC website and fill out an application: http://sapac.umich.edu/application